 - The modality of Clinical Biochemistry has two sub-modalities – Analytical Toxicology and Paediatric Metabolic Biochemistry.

-- Clinical Genetics has two sub-modalities of Molecular Genetics and Cytogenetics.
+- Clinical Genetics has two sub-modalities; Molecular Genetics and Cytogenetics.

-- Clinical Physiology has two sub-modalities, Respiratory Physiology and Neurophysiology.
+- Clinical Physiology has three sub-modalities; Respiratory Physiology, Neurophysiology and Ophthalmic & Vision Science.

-- Cell Science has two sub-modalities – Cellular Ultrastructure & Molecular Pathology and Myology & Immunohistochemistry.
+- Cellular Science has two sub-modalities; Cellular Ultrastructure & Molecular Pathology and Myology & Immunohistochemistry.

 - Haematology has a sub-modality of Blood Transfusion.